RoutingK-it/docs-website/rk-client/installation/from-source.md

 The do it yourself methode where you compile the source code from scratch.
 {: .fs-3 .fw-300 }

+{: .note-title }

+> Information
+>
+> Building from source is at our own risk and without any support!!!

+{: .important }

+> Information
+>
+> Building from source is at our own risk and without any support!!!

+{: .primary }

+> Information
+>
+> Building from source is at our own risk and without any support!!!

+{: .secondary }

+> Information
+>
+> Building from source is at our own risk and without any support!!!

+{: .warning }

+> Information
+>
+> Building from source is at our own risk and without any support!!!

+{: .new }

+> Information
+>
+> Building from source is at our own risk and without any support!!!

+{: .highlight }

+> Information
+>
+> Building from source is at our own risk and without any support!!!

 ## Pre-required tools

 - git (optional)